About Zaum

 About ZAUM

 Miah Jeffra is the faculty advisor for Zaum and oversees the program.
-This program has existed at Sonoma State University for over 40 years: first as the Mandala, and since 1996, as ZAUM.
+This program has existed at Sonoma State University for over 40 years: first as the Mandala, and since 1996, as Zaum.
 The program directly serves about 100 students a year through instruction, publication, or both.
 The program also serves the entire student body by providing the community a magazine containing the work of their peers, as well as a national magazine, VOLT, which routinely and regularly publishes some of the best-known writers in the country.